 Your Paternity Obligations

-In this scenario Ben has no enforceable parental rights until he petitions the court to establish them.
-Once the court adjudicates Ben to be Misty’s father, then the court can award Ben time-sharing and parenting rights, and can also establish Ben’s financial obligation to pay child support.
+In this scenario, Ben has no enforceable parental rights until he petitions the court to establish them.
+Once the court adjudicates Ben to be Misty’s father, then the court can award Ben time-sharing and parenting rights.
+The court can also establish Ben’s financial obligation to pay child support.
 In the meantime if Rita applies for benefits from the state of Florida then the state may administratively establish paternity as well as Ben’s child support obligation.

 If you or someone you know is an unwed biological father then you should consult with, or encourage them to consult with, a family law lawyer immediately.
 There is a father’s rights movement in Florida and parenting laws have become more liberal in favor of granting fathers custody or joint custody of their children.
 You should immediately consult with and hire an experienced Jacksonville paternity lawyer who specializes in handling paternity cases.
 If you are in this situation, you will most definitely need to file a petition in Florida to establish your parental rights.

-Be the First to file a Paternity Claim
+Be the First to File a Paternity Claim

-The first person who files is the Petitioner and the Petitioner has the choice of “venue” or forum which is very important when there is more than one proper venue.
+The first person who files is the Petitioner.
+The Petitioner has the choice of “venue” or forum which is very important when there is more than one proper venue.
 For example, the paternity statute governs venue in paternity actions.
 The paternity statute provides that venue is proper in the county in which either the Petitioner or the Respondent resides.
 If both parents reside in different counties then either county is a proper venue.
 This allows a limited opportunity for the Petitioner to select the forum he or she feels is best for their case.
 In the event the minor child does not habitually reside in the county chosen or either of the counties then there may even be other jurisdictional issues that should be considered.